danfuzz/samizdat/doc/library-guide/LangNode.md

 Makes a class definition node.
-This is a `top` variable definition of a class with the given name. `attributes` must be a list of single-binding symbol tables, and `methods` must be a list of named closures.
+This is a `top` variable definition of a class with the given name. `attributes` must be a list of single-binding symbol tables, and `methods` must be a list of an arbitrary mix of `classMethod` and `instanceMethod` nodes.

 #### `makeDynamicImport(node) -> [node+]`